b. 9 September 1905 – Manhattan, NYC

 i.
 Fairfield, Maine

-Ernestine was born in New York City on April 5, 1908 and named for Lillian's younger sister.
+Ernestine was born in New York City on April 5, 1908 and named for Lillian's grandmother.
 She received her Bachelor's degree from Smith College in 1929.
 The next year, she married Charles Carey, and they would have two children — Lillian and Charles Jr. She was a buyer for Macy's for fourteen years, then for another company for two more.
-Family lore has it that she was the buyer who took a chance on the new and complicated game “Monopoly” in 1934, leading to its massive and enduring success.
+Family lore (probably not true) has it that she was the buyer who took a chance on the new and complicated game “Monopoly” in 1934, leading to its massive and enduring success.

 She would of course become the co-author of the first two family books and write three more, then live in Arizona and Southern California before her death there in 2006, at age 98.
 Her husband had predeceased her in 1986.